Starmania (album): Tycoon

 In 1992, an English version of the show was created with lyrics by Tim Rice, and an album titled Tycoon was released on 6 July 1992.
-All tracks were produced by Michel Berger, except "The World Is Stone" and "You Have to Learn to Live Alone" produced by Cyndi Lauper.
-Tycoon debuted on the chart in France in early September 1992 and peaked at number one in March 1993, spending three weeks at the top.
+All tracks were produced by Michel Berger, except "The World Is Stone" and "You Have to Learn to Live Alone", which were produced by Cyndi Lauper.
+Tycoon entered the French chart in early September 1992 and reached number one in March 1993, spending three weeks at the top.
 As a result, it also reached number 19 on the European Top 100 Albums chart.
-Tycoon was certified Platinum in France in 1993.
+Tycoon was certified platinum in France in 1993.

 Singles

-The first single, "The World Is Stone" by Cyndi Lauper entered the chart in France in August 1992 and reached number two.
-The second single, "Only the Very Best" by Peter Kingsbery debuted on the chart in January 1993, peaking also at the second position.
-The last single, "Ziggy" by Celine Dion debuted on the French chart in July 1993 and reached number two as well.
-Lauper's and Dion's singles were both certified Gold in France.
+The first single, "The World Is Stone" by Cyndi Lauper, entered the French chart in August 1992 and reached number two.
+The second single, "Only the Very Best" by Peter Kingsbery, debuted in January 1993 and also peaked at number two.
+The final single, "Ziggy" by Celine Dion, entered the chart in July 1993 and likewise reached number two.
+Lauper's and Dion's singles were both certified gold in France.